 VersionSQL will script out all the objects in the database and send them to the version control system.

-The database objects are saved as plain .SQL files, just as if you had exported them from SQL Server Management Studio
+The database objects are saved to plain-text .SQL files, just as if you had scripted and saved them all manually.

 Congratulations!
 You now have a version-controlled database.
 A quick commit from time to time during development will produce an audit trail of revisions -- a historical record of database schema changes tracking who made each change and why.